jumpingjoy/watchnationpro/apple-watch-6-review.md

 For example, You can speak like "Are you coming today question mark," this text will be transcribed as follows "Are you coming today?" in the reply message.
 Otherwise, you can send it as an audio clip too.

 Use the mike button and record your reply and send it directly.
 One more option is available there.
 That is "Scribble."
-Using the scribble option, you can write your message using your finger on the watch face.
+Using the scribble option, you can write your message using your finger on the watch's face.
 Apart from these all, you can use stickers, emojis in your messages and replies.

 #### How good is the navigation feature in the Apple Watch Series 6 series?